 JPL uses a Coastline Resolution Improvement (CRI) filter to separate land signals from ocean signals in those mascons that are along the coast as a form of post-processing.
 As a result, land areas and ocean areas within the same mascon will return different signals when this filter is applied.
 This tool enables this filter; users that wish to use the unfiltered solution are encouraged to use the mascon data directly from JPL.

 As a result of the coastline filter, land areas will return a different signal from ocean areas within the same mascon, as shown:

-For more information regarding the JPL mascons, methodologies used in determining the JPL RL05M Mascon solution, or information regarding the CRI filter, please visit JPL's Mascon page.
+For more information regarding the JPL mascons, methodologies used in determining the JPL RL06M v02 Mascon solution, or information regarding the CRI filter, please visit JPL's Mascon page.

 This mascon solution is comprised of 41,168 equal-area, 1 arc-degree mascon cells.
 These mascons are solved for using spatial constraints that tie nearby mascons to each other.
 Six separate constraint regions are defined where mascons in different regions are uncorrelated, significantly reducing signal leakage across region boundaries.
 The constraint regions are: Greenland Ice Sheet above 2000 m, Greenland Ice Sheet below 2000 m, Antarctic Ice Sheet, Gulf of Alaska, land, and ocean.

 It is important to note that these mascons are defined to 1 arc-degree in order to accurately define the constraint regions, but the fundamental spatial resolution of the solutions within a particular region is essentially the same as other GRACE solutions (~300 km).
 In other words, the time series of mass change for a particular mascon is highly correlated to the nearest mascons within the same constraint region.

 This tool displays the standard global mascon product over land areas, and the Sea Level Anomaly product over oceans.
-For both, the ICE6G-C Glacial Isostatic Adjustment model developed by Peltier et al. (2015) has been removed.
+For both, the ICE-6G_D Glacial Isostatic Adjustment model developed by Peltier et al. (2018) has been removed.
 These decisions make the JPL and GSFC mascons, as shown on this site, consistent with one another.
 Details about this solution's constraint techniques and data versions can be found at GSFC's Mascon page.